-> (i) that in the preparation of the Annual Accounts for the year ended March 312017the applicable Accounting Standards have been followed along with properexplanation relating to material departures if any;
+(a) that in the preparation of the Annual Accounts for the Financial Year ended March31 2018 the applicable Accounting Standards have been followed along with properexplanation relating to material departures if any;

 (e) that proper internal 3nancial controls were in place and that the 3nancial controlswere adequate and operating e3ectively; and

 (f) that systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating e3ectively.

 Extract of Annual Return